FH-Potsdam/ct-tracing-the-city/examples/basic-data-drawing-with-vanillajs/README.md

-# Deconstructing Master Artists (dma)
+# Basic Data Drawing With Vanillajs

 > Starter kit for the seminar "Creative Technologists - Tracing the City" @ University of Applied Sciences Potsdam (Germany) winter semester 2019/2020 by Fabian Morón Zirfas

+This example shows how to load data, parse csv and display it using only standard Javascript browser APIs (Vanillajs).
+No libraries involved.

 ## Usage

-1. Open a terminal session in the root of the repository and type `npm install`  and hit return ↩ to install all dependencies.
+1. Open a terminal session in this folder, type `npm install`  and hit return ↩ to install all dependencies.
 2. Type `npm start` and hit return ↩ to start the reload server.

-3. Start deconstructing your master artist.
+3. Start hacking.

-4. When you are done and enrolled in the classroom, use the classroom to submit your assignment.

 ## Contributing

 Pull requests and stars are always welcome.
-For bugs and feature requests, [please create an issue](https://github.com/FH-Potsdam/dma/issues)
+For bugs and feature requests, [please create an issue](https://github.com/FH-Potsdam/ct-tracing-the-city/issues)

 ## Author(s)